abbbi/virtnbdbackup/README.md

 for the time the backup is created: The virtual machines CPU's are halted, but the running QEMU Process will allow all operations required to execute backups.

-The option won't alter the virtual domain state if it is already online, thus it an be used for backing up virtual machines whose state is unknown prior to backup.
+The option won't alter the virtual domain state if it is already online, thus it can be used for backing up virtual machines whose state is unknown prior to backup.

 ## Application consistent backups